AmazingDreams/vue-matomo/README.md

 Vue.use(VueMatomo, {
   host: 'https://matomo.example.com',
   siteId: 5,

-  router: router // Enables automatically registering pageviews on the router })
+  // Enables automatically registering pageviews on the router
+  router: router,

+  // Require consent before sending tracking information to matomo
+  requireConsent: true
+})

-// Now you can access piwik api in components through this.$piwik
+// Now you can access piwik api in components through this.$matomo

 // or
 window._paq.push